Emilia Clarke Defends Her 'Game Of Thrones' Nude Scenes, Says Criticism Is 'Really Annoying'

 Emilia Clarke Speaks Out in Defense of Game of Thrones

-Time reports that Emilia Clarke opened up about the criticism the cast has received over some of the more risqué Game of Thrones scenes.
+Time reports that Emilia Clarke opened up about the criticism the cast has received over some of the more risque Game of Thrones scenes.
 The actress is clearly bothered by the amount of attention the HBO show’s graphic sex scenes have received in the media and by fans on social media.
-Specifically, Emilia refers to one unnamed critic who commented that porn websites would go down, once the new Game of Thrones season was released.
+Specifically, Emilia refers to one unnamed critic who commented that adult websites would go down once the new Game of Thrones season was released.

 “I’m like, The Handmaid’s Tale?
-I f—ing love that show, and I cried when it ended because I couldn’t handle not seeing it.
+I f***ing love that show, and I cried when it ended because I couldn’t handle not seeing it.
 That is all sex and nudity,” Clarke pointed out.
 “There are so many shows centered around this very true fact that people reproduce.”

 Ms. Clarke pointed out that human sexuality is about more than reproduction, adding that it’s more shameful to ignore that fact than it is to recognize a basic, universal truth.

-“People f— for pleasure — it’s part of life,” said the Game of Thrones actress.
+“People f*** for pleasure — it’s part of life,” said the Game of Thrones actress.

 Emilia Clarke Credits Game of Thrones for Helping Her Indulge Her Passion for Art